carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 | SignalP ( Petersen et al. , 2011 )  | Signal leader peptides|
 | Infernal ( Kolbe and Eddy, 2011 )  | Non-coding RNA|

-Proteins coding genes are annotated in two stages.
+Protein coding genes are annotated in two stages.
 Prodigal identifies the coordinates of candidate genes, but does not describe the putative gene product.
-Usually, in order to predict what a gene encodes for, it is compared with a large database of known sequences, usually at a protein level, and transfer the annotation of the best significant match.
+Usually, in order to predict what a gene encodes for, it is compared with a large database of known sequences, usually at the protein level, and transfer the annotation of the best significant match.
 Prokka uses this method, but in a hierarchical manner.
 It starts with a small trustworthy database, it then moves to medium